LogtalkDotOrg/logtalk3/tools/issue_creator/NOTES.md

 Known issues
 ------------

-This tool is in an early stage of development and changes are thus to be expected.
+This tool is in an early stage of development and changes are to be expected.
 Your feedback is most appreciated.